 From tracking down a missing person, to locating where victims are being held, we have dedicated teams who work alongside the police and the judiciary to help ensure the victims of trafficking are rescued and the perpetrators are brought to justice.

 Survivors of trafficking have been through often unspeakable horrors.
 Our aftercare work ensures as soon as someone has been rescued, that they have the support they need to rebuild their lives.
 This includes ensuring they have a safe place to stay, are given medical attention, counselling, skills training and, for children, education.
+We come alongside them and provide options to help them determine their own life of empowerment and for many to be a champion and join the fight against human trafficking.

 Our legal consultants work alongside state lawyers to bring those responsible for trafficking to justice.
 We know it’s vital for survivors to see their abusers brought to justice - we also know it's important as it stops perpetrators being able to enslave more women and children and also sends an important message that those responsible cannot expect to get away with their crimes.